MI-OSiRIS/aa_services/doc/client_auth.md

 `mount -t osiris cephmon1-wsu.osris.org:/projectname /mnt/projectname`

-Once launched, the main process would remain interactive with the user, create a `socketpair` for IPC communication between the interactive process and the *Client Service Daemon*, and then fork the *Client Service Daemon* process.
+Once launched, the main process would remain interactive with the user, fork the *Client Service Daemon* process, and connect to it via its UNIX socket.
 The *Client Service Daemon* process will parse the local cache of `ORT`s and perform the *Preauth Request* in the background, including the `ORT`(s) that match(es) the resource the user is trying to mount.
 If the *Central Authority* agrees that the `ORT` is <sup>1.</sup> still valid, and <sup>2.</sup> that it matches the client identified by the *Client Identifier*, it will return an `OAT` which can then be sent over the *Resource Authoirity* to retrieve native credentials, at which point, the user interface completes the **Native Auth** step and exits, leaving the *Client Service Daemon* to watch for revocations, disconnections, and system changes that would require it to reconnect.

 However, if none of the `ORT`s were valid, there was a *Client Identifier* mismatch, or this client hasn't been used to access these resources yet (had no matching `ORT`s), then the interactive process will display a message to the user along the lines of: